master-of-zen/Av1an/README.md

 * Building encoding queue with bigger files first, minimizing waiting for last scene to encode.
 * Both video and audio transcoding with FFmpeg.
 * Logging of progress of all encoders.
-* "Boosting" quality of scenes based on their brightness.
+* "Boosting" quality of dark scenes based on their brightness.

 ## Install